sudochop/chesscom-pgn/README.md

 ### Why

 - Non-members have no way to download game PGN's
-- Free users have to download a file (which is a pain).
+- Free users have to download a file (which is a pain)
-- 100% of the time I just copy/paste it into lichess' import tool.
+- 100% of the time I just copy/paste it into lichess' import tool

 ### Installation